chunyih/picasa/README.md

 Simple Picasa
 =========

-Simple Picasa is a web app that displays Picasa Web Album's public phtot.
+Simple Picasa is a web app that displays Picasa Web Album's public photos.
 Good for people who just want to see photos without distractions.
 Also good for those who are not comfortable with computers.
 <br>

 #### Demo: [linear-rig-499.appspot.com](https://linear-rig-499.appspot.com)